-Frontage Occupancy: The minimum length of primary façade that is required to be built along a build-to line, expressed as a percentage of the frontage line.
+Frontage Occupancy: The minimum length of primary façade that shall be built along a build-to-line.

 G

 Garden Wall: A wall no greater than 48" in height that defines the frontage line and/or the perimeter of a property.
 A garden wall has ornamental qualities and may be solid or comprised of piers and a knee wall with pickets between piers.